 There's definitely a reason for considering these shots first: wide angle lenses are unrivaled in capturing the beauty of an immense landscape.
 Your eyes are capable of taking in nearly 180 degrees of a scene at once and when you've got a beautiful view, you typically want a lens that can capture as much or more than what you're seeing.

 However, taking in the sites isn't the only thing that wide angle lenses are good at.
 For instance, when you're indoors, walls tend to prevent you from backing up far enough to get everything you want in the frame.
-Anything zoomed in too far can leave you frustrated at your inability to capture anything but close details of the room you occupy.
 A wide angle lens will enable you to really take in the full room and capture the essence of the scene before you.

 One of the most important things to keep in mind when shooting with a wide angle lens is that you'll quite often come up with a result that surprises you in its awkwardness.

 Because wide angle lenses take in such a wide field of view, they tend to distort the apparent physical relationships between objects.
-This results in notable distortion, most noticeable when you look at lines that should be relatively straight but are instead bent.
+This result is most noticeable when you look at lines that should be relatively straight but are instead bent.

 For this reason, you have to monitor your results closely, especially when you're taking pictures of people.
 Keep in mind though that the distortion doesn't have to be an unwanted side affect.
 Countless photographers use wide angle distortion as an important element of the image.
 As long as you're aware of the distortion and how it affects a given lens, you can use it to stylistically create images that you simply couldn't capture by any other means.